marcuslonnberg/scala-docker/README.md

 Scala-Docker
 ============

-WIP

-Scala client to communicate with a Docker host.
+Scala client using reactive streams (akka-streams) to communicate with Docker hosts.